tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 Spoiler alert: it's not just about teens.
 We're all spending too much time on social media and while the effects are blended - we suffer the same downsides of depression and anxiety.
-Comparing ourselves to others, feeding dissociation and angering us.w
+Comparing ourselves to others, feeding dissociation and angering us.

+Every social network has chum content and LinkedIn is no different.
+Over the years we've seen the rise of bro-etry and "thought leadership".
+When I scroll my feed I have to sidestep the clearly threadboi and #personalbrand engagement-farming posts and try and focus on the real content.

+This enshittification is a natural cycle for social networks, but LinkedIn can buck the trend.

 Summary: In a world of addictive social media, positioning LinkedIn as a *social network* just doesn't feel right.